whiteribbonalliance/dashboard-api/README.md

    run `python lemmatize_responses.py my_campaign_code`, replace `my_campaign_code` with your new campaign code.
 6. Create translations for the front, read the `Translations` section for more information.

-When a new campaign is created, its dashboard will be accessible in the front-end using the `dashboard_path` defined in the config.
+When a new campaign is successfully created, its dashboard will be accessible in the front-end using the `dashboard_path` defined in the config.

 ## Translations